 With the latest research showing that the benefits of probiotics extend far beyond digestion, the question is not whether you should be taking probiotics, but which probiotics, how much, and how often.
-As you learned in part 1, probiotics are live microbes that help the healthy bacteria residing within you to thrive and by doing so they improve many aspects of health.
+As discussed in a previous post, probiotics are live microbes that help the healthy bacteria residing within you to thrive and by doing so they improve many aspects of health.
 When consumed as food or supplements, the best probiotics can improve digestive health, enhance immune function, squelch allergies, and more.

 The best probiotic supplements will list the strain, including genus, species, and letter/number designation

 There are many beneficial probiotics from which to choose.
 Two species of bacteria—Lactobacillus and Bifidobacterium—are the most commonly used probiotics, but other species are also used.
 As discussed in part 1, each probiotic is officially identified by its strain—its genus, species, and letter/number designation.
 While all probiotic strains, by their very definition, promote health, each particular strain is thought to have its own set of specific effects in the body.

 Choosing the best probiotics supplements means matching the strain to your particular condition

 To get the most benefit from your probiotic, you need to choose a high-quality supplement containing the strains most likely to treat your personal condition.
 With hundreds of strains of Lactobacillus, Bifidobacterium, and other species being studied, as well as a dizzying array of probiotics on store shelves (often containing numerous species and strains in widely varying amounts), choosing the best probiotic supplements and knowing how to take them for your particular condition can be difficult.

 What are the best probiotics supplements that have been clinically researched, found to be effective, and are available to consumers?